microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

     model:
       type:
       - string
-      # the input model is enabled by connection
+      # The input model is enabled by connection
       enabled_by: connection
       # When the connection type is OpenAIConnection, model is enabled and displayed.
       enabled_by_type: [OpenAIConnection]